Keto chicken nuggets are coated in almond flour, then baked until deliciously crispy. The spicy chipotle dipping sauce is wonderful!

 For the chipotle dipping sauce: Mayo, sour cream, and chipotle pepper sauce.

-Cooking spray: Avocado oil is appropriate for high-heat cooking.
+Cooking spray: Avocado oil has a neutral flavor and it’s quite suitable for high-heat cooking.

-Chicken breasts: I use boneless skinless chicken breasts.
+Chicken breasts: I use boneless skinless chicken breasts in this recipe.

-Spices: Garlic powder and cayenne pepper.
+Spices: I use garlic powder and cayenne pepper.
 Make sure they are fresh – a stale spice can easily ruin a dish.

 How to make keto chicken nuggets